El3ctricFX/worship/README.md

-## Work in progress
-once completed this is gonna be a dedicated website for our Father
+# About

+With this website my goal is to help people get closer with our Abba 🙏

+Luke 16:9 <br>
-Ecclesiastes 3:1 🙏
+Ecclesiastes 3:1